-The Artistic Silversmithing Certificate program is designed to enable students to acquire the skills necessary for self employment or employment with a major manufacturer in the field of traditional western culture arts.
+The Artistic Silversmithing Certificate program is designed to enable students in the acquisition of skills necessary for self employment or employment with a major manufacturer in the field of traditional western culture arts.
 Western culture arts include custom designing, fabricating and the engraving of bits, spurs, various buckles, bracelets and pendants worn and used in traditional western culture.